OH1KH/cqrlog/compiled/README.md

+This folder holds ready compiled binary files of source branch "loc_testing" that is the version of Cqrlog that I am using myself daily.
+I call it Alpha version.
+At the moment (2024-05-01) it is mostly compatible with official version.
+Depending what happens to official version development it may not be so in future.

+Note that source (one step backwards from this "compiled" folder)  may have bigger version number and have changes and fixes made after ready compiled versions are released.
+Source is more as "daily snapshot" and may have more bugs.
+Compiled binary versions are released after it seems that biggest bugs are found and fixed.

+## NOTES:

  #### NOTE: Upgrading instructions for using script, manual install or compile from shource can be foud below.
 Just scroll down ...

  #### NOTE: Upgrading to 2.6.0.(125) ,or higer, will add database table "cqrlog_common.states" and set version to 7.